LawleySpring2018/games-tourism-spring2018/w2a-exercise.md

 You can walk with other students, but I'd prefer that you keep it to groups of no more than three, so that there's variation in what's seen and experienced.
 Whether you're solo or in a group, I'd like person to add at least five items.
 (Try to avoid duplicates, unless you have a very different experience of the same location/item.)

-I expect your items, with category and description, to be added to the Siftr no later than 8pm on Tuesay, 23 January.
+I expect your items, with category and description, to be added to the Siftr no later than 8pm on Tuesday, 23 January.

+## Wednesday: Mt.
+Srdj and the Museum of Croatian War of Independence
+Today you'll be adding photos to http://siftr.org/mtsrdj-memories.
+Instead of the wide range of emotions provided for categories in the Old Town map, this map uses only five categories, ranging from "very negative" to "very positive".
+(Negative emotions could include sadness, anger, frustration, etc.) Please make sure that you add a description explaining what the photo represents, and what the emotion was that you were experiencing.